foldda/snappable/README.md

 ## A Working Demo

-Here is a demo of component-based computing - assembling an ETL app using pre-made Sanppable components avaiable from this repo.
+Above may sound fictionary, let's take a look at a working demo to visualize component-based computing in-action.
+This video below shows assembling an ETL app using pre-made Sanppable components which are avaiable from this repo.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=l0DjAjVoESo" target="_blank">